 These commands — actually the whole

 ms-settings: URI schema — will not work on older versions of Windows like Windows 8 and 8.1.
-Also note that the Settings app is unavailable from within the Windows Recovery mode.
+Also note that the Settings app is unavailable from within Windows Recovery mode.
 In my opinion, this is kind of a strange decision as the reason you’re in recovery mode may be caused by a setting.
 However, user settings don’t apply at all within recovery mode so it could have been a very confusing experience if you were allowed to open the Settings app.

-Users on Windows 10 can click here to open the Settings app directly from their browser.
-The link will do nothing or trigger an error on other operating systems.
+Users on Windows 10 can click here to open the Settings app directly from their web browser.
+The link won’t do anything or may trigger an error message on other operating systems.